ArduPilot/ardupilot_wiki/plane/source/docs/automatic-tuning-with-autotune.rst

 This is because excessive target rates will prevent the autotune from adjusting the gains.
 In particular, the level 6 roll rates can be too large for slow aircraft with large wing spans, like gliders.
 These often have a maximum roll rate of 30 - 40 degrees per second and should use level 2 or 3.
-See :ref:`automatic-tuning-with-aututune_level-settings` for the rates.
+See :ref:`automatic-tuning-with-autotune_level-settings` for the rates.

 You also need to make sure that all of the basic settings for your airframe are correct.
 In particular, ensure that all surface reversals